Canary-PrintDesign/canswe/README.md

 Once the container is up and running, you can now edit the project using your editor of choice.

-You should now be able to see the Jekyll site running at `http://localhost:4000`
+You should now be able to see the Jekyll site running at `http://localhost:3000`

 The container runs the project using the npm script `Start`.
-This kicks off the CSS & JS piplines, as well as runs the Jekyll Development Server
+This kicks off the CSS & JS piplines, the Jekyll Build Watcher, as well as Browsersync for serving the files.

 When you're done with development, you can stop the container by pressing `Ctrl-C` in the Terminal window where you started the container